awsdocs/amazon-redshift-developer-guide/doc_source/lake-formation-getting-started-consumer.md

    CREATE DATABASE lf_db FROM ARN <lake-formation-database-ARN> WITH [NO] DATA CATALOG SCHEMA [<schema>];
    ```

 1. Grant permissions on databases and schema references created from the datashares to users and groups in the consumer cluster as needed\.
 For more information, see [GRANT](https://docs.aws.amazon.com/redshift/latest/dg/r_GRANT.html) or [REVOKE](https://docs.aws.amazon.com/redshift/latest/dg/r_REVOKE.html)\.
 Note that users created from the [CREATE USER](https://docs.aws.amazon.com/redshift/latest/dg/r_CREATE_USER.html) command cannot access objects in datashare that have been shared to Lake Formation\.
-Only IAM users with access to both Redshift and Lake Formation can access datashares that have been shared with Lake Formation\.
+Only users with access to both Redshift and Lake Formation can access datashares that have been shared with Lake Formation\.

    ```
    GRANT USAGE ON DATABASE sales_db TO IAM:Bob;